cadmonadam/RandomRhyme/README.md

 # RandomRhyme
 **Capstone Project for Udacity Android Developer Nanodegree**

-Random Rhymes is a simple application with the aim to introduce classical and contemporary Hungarian Poetry to its users.
+**Random Rhyme** is a simple application with the aim to introduce classical and contemporary Hungarian Poetry to its users.

 It fetches a randomly selected Hungarian poem from the www.poet.hu server, which the users can share with their friends or save to the device in a „favorites” database.